Las Vegas Gambling Trip Survival Guide

-A good choice for upscale shopping is the Fashion Mall, right on the strip between Treasure Island and the New Frontier.
+Las Vegas is a good choice for upscale shopping.
+For more about Las Vegas Shopping click here.
 Most the big casino-hotels also have their own shopping arcade, the most famous of them being the Forum Shops at Caesars Palace.
 You may not have the budget to actually buy anything there, but go and look; you’ll be impressed.

 Besides Las Vegas gambling and shopping, there are plenty of other things to do and see in the Entertainment Capital of the World.
 Many attractions are free or cost relatively little.
 Practically all of the larger casinos offer things worth seeing or doing.
 When you’ve had enough Las Vegas gambling for a while, these are some of the things you can see or do:

 If you hanker for a break from the endless Las Vegas gambling action, here are a few of the many options:

 - Take a bus tour to Red Rock Canyon.
 You’ll see magnificent rock formations, plus wild donkeys that plant themselves in the middle of the road so cars stop and give them a treat.

 - Fly in a small plane over the Grand Canyon.
 Numerous operators vie for your business.
 I would choose one recommended by the hotel travel desk.